-Seeking Mary Smith…in the future.
+Seeking Mary Smith…at the museum & in the future.

 My final attempt to gather info about Mary Smith was a fieldtrip to the Anderson County Museum.
 In terms of finding new info, the experience was a bust, but that’s okay.
 I’m still glad I made time to explore my local history!